nift4/libaroma/README.md

 - run either build.sh (to do everything automatically) or libs/makelibs.sh, libaroma.sh and then build_app.sh test
 - to run the app on recovery, just use recovery.sh test r (if you want to compile the app and debug, you can omit the "r" at the end).
 ## In progress
-This is a list of changes I'm currently implementing (or didn't prepare for upload)
+This is a list of changes I'm wanting to implement (or just didn't prepare for upload)
-- [ ] Graphics composer (work in progress, troubles with transparency and related things)
-- [ ] New stausbar example for window (need to be updated in order to work with composer)
+- [ ] New stausbar and example (needs to be done in a better way)
-- [ ] Slider control (in progress, need to make it a control)
+- [ ] Slider control
+- [ ] Better transparency management (use alpha canvas in controls and such)
+- [ ] Expand config system (add default colorspace
+- [ ] Add the posibility to change colorspace if using fb/drm drivers

 For more info, please visit github page (it's outdated and not-so-useful, though): http://amarullz.github.io/libaroma/